 What is Green Dentistry?

-General energy conservation includes all of the conservation efforts any office can do:
+Global energy conservation includes all of the conservation efforts any office can do:

 - Reducing the hours of lighting and air-conditioning

-- energy efficient lighting and office equipment
+- energy-efficient lighting and office equipment

 - improved insulation.

-Offsetting carbon emission At this point it is clear that most dental offices cannot achieve anything close to carbon neutrality.
+Offsetting carbon emission At this point, it is clear that most dental offices cannot achieve anything close to carbon neutrality.
 The only way to close the “gap” at this time is by paying to offset the emissions.
-This can be done locally or internationally. by buying local conservation land, the dental office can contribute to the local emission control and the local environment.
+This can be done locally or internationally.
+By buying local conservation land, the dental office can contribute to the local emission control and the local environment.
 The downside is the cost.

 Buying offsetting can now be done on a small scale that is economical even for a medium dental office.

-By choosing MidtownDentistry you choose a dental office that addresses all of the issues – moving towards a greener and more economical future.
+By choosing Midtown Dentistry, you select a dental office that addresses all of the issues – moving towards a greener and more economical future.